auerswal/pubcloud2020/ex4-infra/README.md

 ...well, I messed up the output definitions.
 Thus the private IP given for the other VM was actually the private IP address of the jump host.
+I logged into the wrong host,
-I'll fix that and run `terraform apply` again:
+i.e., I logged into the jump host from the jump host and then discovered that the jump host can access the Internet. ;-) I'll fix that and run `terraform apply` again:

 ```